TESSERINGLearnV1.3

 2. Tesser -- Quick spatial.
 Import a single stem, place it in space, add motion, and export.
 The transport bar sits at the bottom with a seek bar for scrubbing.
 No timeline, no keyframes -- just direct spatial control with motion presets (Orbit, Swirl, Rush, Float, and others).
 If you import a new file, it replaces the current stem.

 3. Orchestrate -- Full control.
 Import multiple stems, position each one on the canvas, choreograph movement with keyframes on the timeline, and export a full spatial mix.
-The workspace has three zones: the Audio Panel on the left for per-stem audio and spatial controls, the Motion Panel on the right for motion speed, and the drawer at the bottom with transport controls (play, loop, A/B toggle, BPM, undo/redo) and a resizable timeline with per-stem lanes.
-Lanes can be split, moved, resized, and edited segment-by-segment.
+The workspace has three zones: the Audio Panel on the left for per-stem audio and spatial controls, the Motion Panel on the right for motion speed, and the drawer at the bottom with transport controls (play, loop, A/B toggle, undo/redo) and a resizable timeline with per-stem lanes.
+Lanes can be split, moved, resized, and edited segment-by-segment, and clips move freely across the fixed lane grid — drag a clip onto an empty lane to spin it into its own stem.

 4. What they share.
 Both modes use the same spatial canvas, room environments (Void, Studio, Hall, Bunker), and binaural export.
 The difference is depth -- Tesser is for quick results, Orchestrate is for detailed choreography.